SpaceKrakens/SKON/README.md

 #### Maps

-A map is written as any number of key value pairs separated by a comma surrounded in curly braces.
+A map is written as any number of key value pairs followed by a comma surrounded in curly braces.

 A key value pair is written as such:

 `key: value`

-Where the key is plain text and the value is any datatype.
+Where the key is plain text and the value is any data type.

 So a map would then look like this:

 ```
 {
-    key1: value1,
+    Key1: value1,
-    key2: value2,
+    Key2: value2,
 },
 ```